NamjagLi/NamjagLi.github.io/_posts/2018-06-27-JAVA Servlet跳转路径问题.markdown

 另附：java中对于此路径参数的解释：

 >"Sends a temporary redirect response to the client using the specified redirect location URL.
-This method can accept relative URLs;"
+This method can accept relative URLs;
->"the servlet container must convert the relative URL to an absolute URL before sending the response to the client. "
+>the servlet container must convert the relative URL to an absolute URL before sending the response to the client.
->"If the location is relative without a leading '/' the container interprets it as relative to the current request URI. "
+>If the location is relative without a leading '/' the container interprets it as relative to the current request URI.
->"If the location is relative with a leading '/' the container interprets it as relative to the servlet container root. "
+>If the location is relative with a leading '/' the container interprets it as relative to the servlet container root.
->"If the response has already been committed, this method throws an IllegalStateException.
+>If the response has already been committed, this method throws an IllegalStateException.
->"After using this method, the response should be considered to be committed and should not be written to."
+>After using this method, the response should be considered to be committed and should not be written to."